TommyJackson85/techfix_overlap/README-FUTURE-PLANS.md

 - Multiple commits were made to try and solve Heroku errors, particularly during th early stages of project when setting it up, as a result my commit history is not clean.
     - Will attempt to merger smaller commits as one commit, and/or merge them with other larger commits.

+- Removed files from GitHub which I deleted from my development repository.